Documentation

 May be one of:

-• seconds Floating-point number of seconds elapsed.
+• s, second or seconds Floating-point number of seconds elapsed.

-• nano Integer number of nanoseconds elapsed.
+• ns, nano or nanos Integer number of nanoseconds elapsed.

 • string Using Go's built-in string format, for example 1m32.05s or 6.31ms.